-An oil that displays this symbol conforms to current engine, emission system and fuel economy performance standards of ILSAC.
+An oil that displays this symbol conforms to current engine, emission system and fuel economy performance standards of II SAC.

 We recommend Motorcraft® motor oil for your vehicle.
-If Motorcraft® oil is not available, use motor oils of the recommended viscosity grade that meet API SP requirements and display the API Certification Mark for gasoline engines.
+If Motorcraft® oil is not available, use motor oils of the recommended viscosity grade that display the API Certification Mark for gasoline engines.